delucks/cli.fan/content/posts/fselect.md

 13361869
 ```

-Note that results of these functions cannot be the inputs to other functions:
+One thing I noticed was that results of these functions cannot be the inputs to other functions.
+In the version I was working with, here's what that looks like:

 ```
 $ fselect "YEAR(modified) from Downloads" | sort | uniq -c | sort -rn